-Large systems provide better, more timely information, the ability to integrate and correlate internal and external information, and aid in streamlining business processes.
+Large systems provide a reliable computing environment, the ability to integrate and correlate internal and external information, and aid in streamlining business processes.

 Unfortunately, not every implementation of these technologies is effective; this means that the computer system which was originally intended to make a company more efficient, productive and cost-effective, is in the end doing the exact opposite; wasting time, money and valuable manpower.